About

 “Good design makes the right action obvious.
 Great design makes the wrong action invisible.”

-That principle shows up in everything I do — whether I'm mapping a user journey for a 12,000-person enterprise portal, or rethinking a FTUE flow for a game that needs to hook players in 90 seconds.
+That principle shows up in everything — whether I'm mapping a journey for a 12,000-person enterprise portal, designing for field operators in mission-critical software, or rethinking a game lobby used by millions of players.

 Where I'm headed